By Dr. Salina Suy

 Snacking frequently makes the environment in your mouth more acidic.
 Beware of cavities from grazing.

-Have you seen your dentist lately?
+Have you seen your family dentist lately?

 First things first: If your oral health is not supreme, you should not be whitening.